Guide to the best restaurants in the Cotswolds

 Purslane is another of the top restaurants in the Cotswolds, and like Lumiere can be found in the heart of elegant Cheltenham.

-This is a great pick for seafood fans, as produce from all over the British Isles is used liberally within the range of imaginative dishes served here.
+I’d recommend this one as a great pick for seafood fans, as produce from all over the British Isles is used liberally within the range of imaginative dishes served here.

-This eatery has a laid-back, neighbourhood vibe and service is attentive yet relaxed.
+I love that this eatery has a laid-back, neighbourhood vibe and service is attentive yet relaxed.

 Diners can order from an a la carte menu or opt for tasting menus of five or seven courses, with or without a wine flight.